ckcollab/ericcarmichael/content/ionic vs bootstrap.md

 Bootstrap is getting more and more mature, people know how to use it and appreciate it.
 There are lots of tried-and-true plugins, examples, tutorials, videos, etc. for Bootstrap.

+### Tons of nice features

+Typeahead, image sliders, on and on.
+So many useful little features, so easy to use and expand.
+It's nice to be able to rely on a library *most* of the time!